Once, Twice, Three Years A Critic

 The majority of them have been film reviews, ranging from silent films (1915's The Birth of A Nation) to silent films (2011's The Artist).
 I have covered other aspects of film.
 There have been tributes both for birthdays to remembrances at the passing of people both famous and unknown.

-I've had a few television reviews.
-Most were on my favorite science-fiction show (and one of my few concessions to Nerdom): River Song (formerly known as Doctor Who).
-However, I've also written on shows such as Heroes, Glee, some Star Trek episodes, some television movies/miniseries, Franklin & Bash (another new favorite show) and my thoughts on the Academy Awards telecast.
+I've had a few television reviews, most on my favorite science-fiction show (and one of my few concessions to Nerdom): River Song (formerly known as Doctor Who), but also on some television movies/miniseries, and my thoughts on the Academy Awards.

 In fact, the River Song (formerly known as Doctor Who) reviews managed to get a spin-off blog: Gallifrey Exile.
 I haven't been as diligent on that one as I've been here, mainly because my love for the newer seasons has tapered off.
 The reasons, however, are for another time.